Asscher Diamond Guide

 Why choose an Asscher cut diamond?

-If you’re searching for a unique ring with modern flare, consider an Asscher cut.
+If you’re searching for a unique engagement ring with modern flare, consider an Asscher cut.
 Asscher cut diamonds offer a unique beauty that differs from brilliant cut diamonds; their step cut facet structure makes the shape less sparkly, but offers an exquisite optical display, akin to that of a hall of mirrors.

 The Asscher diamond shape is geometric, square and striking – a beautiful, sleek choice for contemporary tastes and those seeking something that differs from tradition.
 Asscher diamonds offer great value for money, and are amongst the most economical choice of diamond shapes due to the lack of diamond wastage during the cutting process.